RIGALSAN/mariusz.cc/README.md

 To run locally:

-- Make sure you have rbenv or RVM.
+- Make sure you have rbenv, RVM or chruby.
 - Install required Ruby version.
 - `gem install bundler`
 - `bundle`